 This document assumes mod_python is installed and Apache is configured to use it; please see the installation chapter of the mod_python manual for information on how to install it.

 Since Wing's debugger takes control of all threads in a process, only one http request can be debugged at a time.
 In the technique described below, a new debugging session is created for each request and the session is ended when the request processing ends.
 If a second request is made while one is being debugged, it will block until the first request completes.
 This is true of requests processed by a single Python module and it is true of requests processed by multiple Python modules in the same Apache process and its child processes.
 As a result, it is recommended that only one person debug mod_python based modules per Apache instance and production servers should not be debugged.

-- Copy wingdbstub.py from the Wing IDE installation directory into either the directory the module is in or another directory in the Python path used by the module.
+- Copy wingdbstub.py (from the install directory listed in Wing's About box) into either the directory the module is in or another directory in the Python path used by the module.